 The trucks are ok.
 Not exactly Fleischmann quality, but I can live with them.

 The locos run nicely and quietly (with the sound turned off).
 As I mentioned before there is a large number of sound effects which I have not yet tried.
 I also have catenary on my railroad, so I will see how that will work out.
 All this will be the subject of a future blog.

 Here are a few more photographs of my new ACS-64s:

-All photos by Ralf Meier unless otherwise noted.
-Sony A6500 and iPhone X.
+All photographs by Ralf Meier, unless otherwise noted.